Site description (2001 baseline)

 Non-bird biodiversity: Lemurs: Propithecus verreauxi deckeni (VU), P. verreauxi coronatus (CR).
 Reptile: Boa madagascariensis (VU).

-BirdLife International (2020) Important Bird Areas factsheet: Wetlands of the Tsiribihina delta and upper Tsiribihina river.
-Downloaded from http://www.birdlife.org on 02/04/2020.
+BirdLife International (2023) Important Bird Area factsheet: Wetlands of the Tsiribihina delta and upper Tsiribihina river.
+Downloaded from http://datazone.birdlife.org/site/factsheet/wetlands-of-the-tsiribihina-delta-and-upper-tsiribihina-river-iba-madagascar on 10/12/2023.